E-bills for Spring

-E-bills will be uploaded on September 8th.
-Payment will be due on September 28th.
+pre-registration will be uploaded on November 30th.
+Payment will be due on December 20th..

-Non-payment of this bill by September 28th will result in a hold being placed on your account.
-Holds prevent receipt of transcripts and/or registration for future classes.
+Non-payment of this bill by December 20th may result in cancellation of your classes and/or holds that prevent receipt of transcripts and registration for future classes.

 Travelex (International Student Payments)

 All enrollment deposits must be paid using one of the following methods: